kuznetsov-radio/gxmodelfitting/README.md

 pro MultiScanAB, RefDir, ModelFileName, EBTELfileName, LibFileName, OutDir, alist, blist, xc, yc, dx, dy, Nx, Ny [, RefFiles=RefFiles, Q0start=Q0start, threshold=threshold, metric=metric, MultiThermal=MultiThermal, ObsDateTime=ObsDateTime, noMultiFreq=noMultiFreq, DEM=DEM, DDM=DDM, Qstep=Qstep, xy_shift=xy_shift, loud=loud]

 Input parameters:<br/>
 RefDir - the directory where the observed radio maps/profiles are stored.
 If the parameter RefFiles is omitted, the program loads all \*.sav files in the RefDir directory.
-Otherwise, the program loads the file(s) specified by RefDir+RefFiles.
+Otherwise, the program loads the file(s) specified by RefDir+RefFiles.<br/>
 For general 2D radio maps, each .sav file should contain a 'ref' map object with three maps:<br/>
 I_obs=ref.getmap(0) - the observed radio map (in terms of brightness temperature in K), with the tags I_obs.freq specifying the emission frequency in GHz, and I_obs.id specifying the map title,<br/>
 sigma=ref.getmap(1) - the corresponding instrumental noise (with the same dimensions as I_obs),<br/>
 beam =ref.getmap(2) - the instrument beam (point-spread function), with the tags beam.a_beam and beam.b_beam specifying the beam half-widths at 1/e level in two ortogonal directions, in arcseconds.<br/>